kfoozminus/cheatsheets/kubernetes.md

   - A service created without selector will also not create the corresponding Endpoints object.
 This allows users to manually map a Service to specific endpoints.
 Another possibility why there maybe no selector is you are strictly using `type:ExternalName`
 ### Services and Labels
   - ![alt text](https://d33wubrfki0l68.cloudfront.net/cc38b0f3c0fd94e66495e3a4198f2096cdecd3d5/ace10/docs/tutorials/kubernetes-basics/public/images/module_04_services.svg)
-  - Service routes traffic for a set of pods and allows pods to die and replicate in k8s without impacting the app (services exposes pods through a common port - so an application sees the service  - if a node/pod is down service is recreating those pods internally - application is not harmed)
+  - Service routes traffic for a set of pods and allows pods to die and replicate in k8s without impacting the app (services exposes pods through a common port(in case of node port) - so an application sees the service  - if a node/pod is down service is recreating those pods internally - application is not harmed)
   - Labels are key/value pairs attached to objects.
 It can attached to objects at creation or later on.
   - A Service can be created at time of deployment by using `--expose` in kubectl.
   - ![alt text](https://d33wubrfki0l68.cloudfront.net/b964c59cdc1979dd4e1904c25f43745564ef6bee/f3351/docs/tutorials/kubernetes-basics/public/images/module_04_labels.svg)